-We are coming to the time of our Washington seminar and we have a lot of work to do in the 116th Congress which was just sworn in yesterday.
-Our Washington seminar is the major time that we kick off our legislative agenda during the year.
-It represents the most significant push we make at the beginning of the Congressional session and the Congressional year and the members of congress and their staff they know we're going to show up regardless of snow or rain or other circumstances.
-We're going to show up and present the issues that are important to the blind of American.
-Here to talk about the issues for 2019 is our executive director for advocacy and policy, a day short of his birthday.
+We are coming to the time of our Washington Seminar and we have a lot of work to do in the 116th Congress which was just sworn in yesterday.
+Our Washington Seminar is the major time that we kick off our legislative agenda during the year.
+It represents the most significant push we make at the beginning of the Congressional session and the Congressional year and the members of Congress and their staff they know we're going to show up regardless of snow or rain or other circumstances.
+We're going to show up and present the issues that are important to the blind of America.
+Here to talk about the issues for 2019 is our executive director for Advocacy and Policy, a day short of his birthday.
 So happy birthday John Pare on January 5.
 Here is John Pare.

 John Pare: Thank you, President Riccobono and hello fellow Federationists.
-I am so looking forward to this year's Washington seminar and the beginning of the 116th Congress.
+I am so looking forward to this year's Washington Seminar and the beginning of the 116th Congress.
 We have three very exciting issues to work on for the next two years.
 The first is the Access Technology Affordability Act.
 This is a continuation of what we did last year but with two small changes.
-We were going to change the amount of the refundable tax credit to $2,000.00, and we're going to sunset the bill after five years.
-Sun setting means that the bill will end even though of course we'll work to get it extended.
+We were going to change the amount of the refundable tax credit to $2,000, and we're going to sunset the bill after five years.
+Sunsetting means that the bill will end even though of course we'll work to get it extended.

 By making these two changes we'll be able to lower the cost of the bill making it much more likely to get it passed.
-Remember that this bill will help put more access technology in the hands of blinds Americans for use at home.
-Our next issue, a new issue, is the greater accessibility and independence through non-visual access technology.
-This bill addresses the problem of inaccessible medical devices for use at home, the inaccessibility of a lot of exercise equipment like treadmills and other things both at home and at hotels or at workout places and so forth.
+Remember that this bill will help put more access technology in the hands of blind Americans for use at home.
+Our next issue, a new issue, is the Greater Accessibility and Independence through Non-visual Access Technology.
+This bill addresses the problem of inaccessible medical devices for use at home, the inaccessibility of a lot of exercise equipment like treadmills and other things both at home and at hotels or at workout places, and so forth.

-Later that day from 2:00-4:00 we would like everyone who is at Washington Seminar to attend a more general training that will occur in the Capitol Ballroom.
-This is all leading up to the real debut of the great gathering in that President Riccobono will kick off at 5:00 PM, 5:00-7:00.
-And I know that he has a lot planned and that this will be an incredibly exciting great gathering in and will really set the stage for this Washington Seminar.
+Later that day from 2:00 to 4:00 we would like everyone who is at Washington Seminar to attend a more general training that will occur in the Capitol Ballroom.
+This is all leading up to the real debut of the Great Gathering In that President Riccobono will kick off at 5:00 p.m., 5:00 to 7:00.
+And I know that he has a lot planned and that this will be an incredibly exciting Great Gathering In and will really set the stage for this Washington Seminar.